-I am writing this post with lots of excitement since the content is a cause that is very close to my heart and because of that, I wanted to release a kit of pretty stickers called Self-Love, that you can use to create and celebrate awareness and to share some of the things that I have found out about my own mental health and awareness.
+I am writing this post with lots of excitement since the content is a cause that is very close to my heart and because of that, I wanted to release a kit of pretty stickers called Self-Love, that you can use to create and celebrate awareness and to share some of the things that I have found out about my own mental health and being in the now.
 When I found out that May is Mental Health Awareness Month, I jumped into action to work on something that I have been meaning to do for a while.
 Besides the usual fun part of the post, I wanted to share information that could be useful and can come handy and if combined with the practice of planning, it can be beneficial for you or a loved one.
 Statistics show that 1 in 5 adults in the United States experience mental illness in a given year. *Source: April 2018 Edition of Shape Magazine.

 Allow me to share a little about my own diagnostic, with the warning that I am not a doctor, nor an expert and that everything that I am sharing here has to do with my own experiences and my attempt to fight a mental condition that was debilitating who I was and was affecting every single aspect of my life.
 See, I was diagnosed with Depression and Anxiety and was told that I had to be on medications for the rest of my life.
 The details of how I found out about my diagnosis and the path that I had to go through to get there are not relevant for this post, although I can assure you that they were not pretty and by no means, easy.
 It was rough and sad, lonely and extremely confusing because I did not know what was wrong and how bad I was affected.
 Me, I was bubbly and happy (or so I thought) with a strong family support and successful and hard worker but there was something not quite clicking, and I had no idea what it was.

-I tried taking prescription medications and I really did not see any improvements, other than the fact that the meds were changing my personality and I was showing symptoms of Manic/Depression which is a very common occurrence when you take mood enhancing meds, so I was literally “faking” my behavior to cure one thing.
+Meds were changing my personality and I was showing symptoms of Manic/Depression which is a very common occurrence when you take mood enhancing meds, so I was literally “faking” my behavior to cure one thing.
 I was not happy with that, either.
 So one day, I made the decision that what was lacking in my life was a purpose, a goal, a PLAN.
 So I started planning.
 Planning going to the gym, then planning my meals, then planning my workouts.
 I became a gymrat and was seeing awesome results and with that a total transformation of who I was and more importantly, whom I was allowing near me.
 I became very aware of my surroundings and by a process of elimination, got rid of everything, anything and EVERYONE that was not making me happy.
 I purged clothes, things, situations and “friends”.

 Literally, by simplifying my life of what I did not need, I took care of my mental issues and started seeing how those dramatic moves made room for new opportunities, I started allowing the good in my life and shed a lot of the negative and the bad.
 Without knowing it, I created a radar that can detect anything drama and I make clear and conscious choices to separate from that.
 Today, I am in the best relationship that I could have ever dreamt.
 I love who I see in the mirror every day because that person battled the battles to save me from a downward spiral that was paralyzing me from functioning and enjoying the happy life that I was meant to live.